Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: Introduction

 The remainder of the paper proceeds as follows.
-Section~\ref{sec:model} presents the model and reparametrization.
-Sections~\ref{sec:heterogeneity} and \ref{sec:prePT} develop extensions for covariate-dependent heterogeneity and for evaluating pre-treatment parallel trends via marginal likelihoods.
-Sections~\ref{sec:estimation}--\ref{sec:ifgls} describe estimation and inference, including posterior simulation, prior specification, asymptotic theory, and IFGLS.
-Section~\ref{sec:simulation} report simulations and an empirical application.
+Section \ref{sec:model} presents the model.
+Section \ref{sec:estimation} describes estimation and inference.
+Section \ref{sec:simulation_application} reports simulations and an empirical application.
+Online Appendix contains additional results on technical details, simulations, and application.